Dhruvid98/SFAL-VSD-SoC-Design/Day 5/README.md

 sh gvim lab1_net_sky130.v
 ```

 There may be multiple libraries in DC memory. * represents all the libraries already loaded in DC memory.
 So we are appending an additional library without overwriting the already loaded library.
-Below is the correct verilog netlist generated with skywater130 library.
+Below is the correct Verilog netlist generated with the skywater130 library.

 ```
 module lab1_flop_with_en ( res, clk, d, en, q );